 Skip to contents

-This function evaluates how well an anchor set defines a semantic relations using one of two methods: pairdir (which only evaluates semantic directions) or relco which evaluations semantic directions, semantic centroids and compound concepts).
+This function evaluates how well an anchor set defines a semantic relations using one of two methods: pairdir (which only evaluates semantic directions) or relco which evaluates semantic directions, semantic centroids and compound concepts).
 See details.

 Usage